weierophinney/grumpy-phpunit/testing-db.markdown

 PHPUnit manual into the book.
 Not really what I had in mind.

 ### Using YAML datasets
 Don't like XML?
-You can always do up a data set in YAML:
+You can always provide datasets in YAML:

 {: lang="yaml" }
     rosters: